jonathanberthias/cvxpy-translation/README.md

 # Supported versions

 All supported versions of Python, CVXPY and `gurobipy` should work.
-However, due to licensing restrictions,
-`gurobipy` cannot be tested in CI on versions before 10.0.
+However, due to licensing restrictions, old versions of `gurobipy` cannot be tested in CI.
 If you run into a bug, please open an issue in this repo specifying the versions used.